National Democratic Union (Brazil): History

 Vice President João Goulart from PTB (at that time, Brazilians would vote for president and Vice President separately) then took office.
 As soon as 1962, some elements of UDN began to conspire with military officers to topple him.
-A political protégé of Vargas, Goulart launched a Basic Reforms plan, predicting education reform, land reform, urban reform, electoral reform and tax reform.
+A political protégé of Vargas, Goulart launched a Basic Reforms plan, encompassing education reform, land reform, urban reform, electoral reform and tax reform.
 That was labelled by UDN as a Soviet influence on Brazilian politics.
-Goulart's reforms alienated some members of the moderate PSD, leading to withdraw of its support to the Goulart government in the National Congress, thus leaving the President in a complicated situation.
-In April 1964, Goulart was deposed by a US-backed military coup d'état, which had the support of many UDN members.
+Goulart's reforms alienated some members of the moderate PSD, leading to withdrawal of its support to the Goulart government in the National Congress, thus leaving the President in a complicated situation.
+In April 1964, Goulart was deposed by 1964 Brazilian coup d'état, which had the support of many UDN members.
 Lacerda, then governor of the Guanabara State, hoped to win the scheduled presidential election of 1965.
 However, the military regime cancelled this election and suppressed all the political parties, including UDN, during the creation of the Institutional Act Number 2, leading to the creation of the Frente Ampla (Broad Front), a short-lived and ill-fated political movement compromising of Carlos Lacerda himself and former rivals then-deposed President João Goulart and former President Juscelino Kubitschek.
 The makeshift alliance aimed at the re-establishment of democratic elections in Brazil and the deposition of the recently installed Military Regime.
 By then, however, many of UDN's members and Lacerda's coreligionists had already joined the National Renewal Alliance Party (Aliança Renovadora Nacional – Arena), a new party created to endorse and support the military regime, along with some members of Goulart's and Kubitschek's parties, dooming the movement to effective extinction after the creation of Institutional Act Number Five, the forced exile of many of its supporters and the establishment of the newly created Brazilian Democratic Movement (Movimento Democrático Brasileiro - MDB) as the official and legal opposition to the regime, which counted with little but existent participation of some elements in the former UDN.